-I want to show you how to do a DIY german smear technique to update brick.
+Learn how to do a DIY german schmear technique to update brick.
+This DIY whitewashed brick is simple!

 Have you ever heard the term, “German Smear,” or “German Schmear,” perhaps?
 What about “whitewashed brick,” “limewashed brick,” or “mortar washed” brick?
 If you have then you are likely in the same spot I’ve been in multiple times as a homeowner.